IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Added:

--Twines of Fate, Tidal Charm,Icicle Fall, Shark Food, Drakenite Bars (they are dropped by Hellion, for now, some items require them now), Heart Guard (Crimson alt of the JuryRigged Spiked Buckler), Anomaly Study Paper, Joyrider
+-Twines of Fate, Tidal Charm, Icicle Fall, Shark Food, Drakenite Bars (they are dropped by Hellion, for now, some items require them now), Heart Guard (Crimson alt of the JuryRigged Spiked Buckler), Anomaly Study Paper, Joyrider

 -Truely Suspicious Looking Eye-manually Summon Doom Harbinger and also refight him if you wish